karthikeyakannaiah/buildyourcareer/README.md

        * **Technical Skills Development Division (TSDD)
        * **NON-Technical Skills Development Division (NTSDD)
        * **Progressive Work Division (PWD)

+   about **"Progressive Work Division"** :

+   This is where all the implementation of skills will be done
+          Like: Projects, minor Projects, Research and Development Activities etc..,

+   Independent Work flow with individuality among projects.

    This team is currently led by :

    **KARTHIKEYA KANNAIAH**